jimz159753/invitro-doctors-directory/README.md

-# 🏥 Appointment Booking UI – Digital Crafters
+# 🏥 Appointment Booking UI

 A fully responsive and accessible healthcare appointment booking interface.
 This project focuses on front-end layout, interaction, accessibility, and code quality using **React** and **CSS**.